-The web is alight with claims that Apple is going to launch an Apple television set in 2013 or 2014.
+For some time the web has been alight with claims that Apple is going to launch an Apple television set.
 The excitement was first fuelled by Apple co-founder Steve Jobs’ comments to his biographer that Apple had "cracked" television, and then fanned by CEO Tim Cook, who has described television as an area of "intense interest" for Apple.
 This is interesting given the fact that the company had previously described its Apple TV set-top box as "a hobby".
 Will Apple really transform our living rooms with its own take on what we should have on the box?
 And, the question on everyone's lips: when will Apple launch a television?

 Is Apple going to launch a television?